Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Minimal models}

+Smooth projective varieties are \emph{birational} if they have isomorphic fields of rational functions.
 The \emph{minimal model conjecture} claims that every projective variety with nonnegative Kodaira dimension is birational to a minimal projective variety, i.e. a projective variety with numerically effective canonical bundle \cite{Kollar/Mori:1998}.
-As we mentioned previously, by Mori's cone theorem \cite{Cascini:2013,Mori:1982}, every smooth projective variety with no rational curves is minimal.
+As we mentioned previously, by Mori's cone theorem \cite{Cascini:2013,Mori:1982} and \cite{Kollar/Mori:1998} p.
+22, every smooth projective variety with no rational curves is minimal.
 In particular, every smooth projective variety with nonnegative Kodaira dimension which bears a holomorphic Cartan geometry is minimal.